 As a professional actor, Ron is a member of Actors' Equity Association, and The Screen Actors Guild.
 He has appeared onstage at the Oregon Shakespeare Festival, Theatre X, the Utah Shakespeare Festival, the Long Beach Repretory, Tulane Center Stage, and the Portland Stage Company among others.

 As a director, Ron has directed over 50 productions.
-Some of his favorite titles were Who's Afraid of Virginia Woolf, Marat/Sade, What The Butler Saw, Loot, The Three Sisters, As You Like It, and The Country Wife, and Laura Harrington’s Hallowed Ground.
-15 Minutes at Midway, an original script he co-directed with Jim Fitzmorris is also a particular favorite.
+Some of his favorite titles were WHO'S AFRAID OF VIRGINIA WOOLF, MARAT/SADE,WHAT THE BUTLER SAW, LOOT, THE THREE SISTERS, THE COUNTRY WIFE, and Laura Harrington’s HALLOWED GROUND.
+15 MINUTES AT MIDWAY, an original script he co-directed with Jim Fitzmorris is also a particular favorite.

-His most recent production were LOMBARDI and SONYA AND VANYA AND MASHA AND SPIKE, both for Le Petit Theatre du Vieux Carre.
+Recent production include LOMBARDI and SONYA AND VANYA AND MASHA AND SPIKE, both for Le Petit Theatre du Vieux Carre.

 In New Orleans, Ron has also worked at the Contemporary Arts Center, Southern Repretory Theatre, and True Brew, and with the NOLA Project, as well as at Tulane.